test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this section it is described in theory which steps have to be followed to realize a concrete test suites management.
-The example we use here, is also the main topic of the test suites in this tutorial.
-Details about the internal structure of
-configuration files will be given in the next part of this introduction.
+Details about the internal structure of configuration files are given in the next part of this introduction.

 *Step 1: Analyze the current situation in your project*